West Penwith's Menhirs

 Four of the Merry Maidens holed stones are located in a straight line (alignment 50, oriented to an azimuth of 50°).
-According to Cheryll Straffon in her Ancient Sites in West Penwith, they are oriented toward midwinter moonrise at the lunar maximum every 18.6 years.
+According to Cheryll Straffon in her Ancient Sites in West Penwith, they are oriented toward midwinter moonrise at the lunar maximum, which happens every 18.6 years.

-Presumably, these stones were very precisely aligned so that the holes, only inches in diameter, let light through to give a very precise reading for calendrical purposes.
+Possibly these stones were precisely aligned so that the holes, only inches in diameter, let light through to give a very precise reading for calendrical purposes.
+Or perhaps making a hole in a stone was seen to charge it with energy or modify its energy-effect.
+These holes are too low to be useful for sightings through them (the holes would more likely be at the tops of the stones).
 Unfortunately, the rigours of time have taken their toll on these stones.
-The heavenly bodies have also slightly moved since megalithic times, making such accurate astronomical sightlines inaccurate.

 Mên an Tol

-Then we have that famous holed stone at Mên an Tol, which is utterly unique and rather difficult to interpret, not least because the stone formation of two stones on either side of the holed stone was created in Victorian times only, having no megalithic significance at all.
+Then we have that famous holed stone at Mên an Tol, which is utterly unique and rather difficult to interpret, not least because the stone formation of two stones on either side was created in Victorian times only, having no megalithic significance at all.